 Grab a notebook and pen (Write it down.
 Make it happen!) and let’s get started.

 First up, the S.M.A.R.T. method for setting goals.
-This method is my favorite because it was really easy to take my goal-setting up a notch by applying this technique.
-Different people describe each step with slight variations, but this is how I use it.
+This method is very popular because it’s really easy to take your goal-setting up a notch by applying this technique.
+Be aware, different people describe each step with slight variations.

 S stands for Specific.